ArtsyCourseExperts Create Course Guide Image

 Break Your Guide Into Sub-Topics

-Once you have the topic of a particular guide, then you should start off by creating a list of possible sub-topics to cover.
+Once you have the topic for your guide, start by creating a list of possible subtopics to cover.

 Leverage Content From Your Course

-Since this is a resource for your course, you’ll want to connect the guide to your course.
+Since this is a resource for your course, you will want to connect the guide to your course.

-The guide can expand on lessons mentioned in the course, or the guide can supplement what was learned from the course.
+The guide can expand on lessons mentioned in the course or supplement what was learned from the course.

-You’ll want to use the same words and voice in the guide that you use in the lessons.
-After all, you are supplementing the course with this guide.
+You should use the same words and voice in the guide that you use in the lessons.
+After all, this guide is meant to support and enhance your course.

 Create The Content For Each Sub-Topic

-Ok, so now that you have the sub-topics for your guide, you’ll want to start writing content.
+Ok, now that you have the subtopics for your guide, you will want to start writing content.

-Don’t get caught up creating the perfect sentences right away, just get the raw data or main points out for each of your guide’s sections.
+Do not worry about crafting perfect sentences right away just get the raw data or main points down for each section.

 Add Supporting Photos And Graphics